 - FAT: Given nuts contain more naturally-occurring fats than legumes, almond butter contains slightly more fat than peanut butter.
 A 2-tablespoon serving of natural almond butter contains 19.0 grams of fat, while a 2-tablespoon serving of natural peanut butter contains 16.0 grams of fat.

-- FIBRE: Although all nuts and seeds contain fibre, legumes contain more, so peanut butter contains more fibre than almond butter.
-A 2-tablespoon serving of natural almond butter contains 1.2 grams of fibre, while a 2-tablespoon serving of natural peanut butter contains 2.0 grams of fibre.
+- FIBRE: Although all nuts and seeds contain fiber, legumes contain more, so peanut butter contains more fiber than almond butter.
+A 2-tablespoon serving of natural almond butter contains 1.2 grams of fiber, while a 2-tablespoon serving of natural peanut butter contains 2.0 grams of fiber.

 - SUGAR: While peanut butter does contain slightly more sugar than almond butter, the sugar is naturally occurring in the peanuts given they are legumes and the difference is minimal.
 A 2-tablespoon serving of natural almond butter contains 0.0 grams of sugar, while a 2-tablespoon serving of natural peanut butter contains 2.0 grams of sugar.

 - VITAMINS & MINERALS: Both almond butter and peanut butter are a source of vitamins and minerals, however, there are differences between the two.
 While peanut butter has more B vitamins, almond butter contains more vitamin E, magnesium, calcium, and iron, making almond butter a richer source of micronutrients overall.